-In contrast, continuation of paranoia means that it is mental illness induced.
+In contrast, a continuation of paranoia means that it is mental illness induced.

-Here, the professional will assess the cause of the paranoia and engage you in programs that meet your level of addiction and paranoia to help you improve your quality of life.
+Here, the professional will assess the cause of the paranoia and engage you in different treatment options programs that meet your level of addiction and paranoia to help you improve your quality of life.